Leaving (Pet Shop Boys song): Artwork

 Two different sleeves depicting each of the Pet Shop Boys were designed by Farrow and PSB, with cover photos by Pelle Crépin.
 The photo of Lowe (pictured) shows him in profile wearing a quilted hat by JW Anderson, with flaps covering his eyes and neck.
-This image is on the CD single and digital single and the 7" single.
+This image is on the CD single and digital single and the 7-inch single, as well as the label of the 12-inch.

-The photo of Tennant, in a bowler hat with his gloved hands covering his mouth, is on the 12" single and on the "Leaving Remixed" CD and digital single.
+The photo of Tennant, in a bowler hat with his gloved hands covering his mouth, is on the 12-inch single and on the "Leaving Remixed" CD and digital single, along with the label of the 7-inch.
 Both photos are on the "Leaving Again" remixes single.

 Music video

-A black and white music video, directed by Pet Shop Boys, shows the duo performing "Leaving" at an album preview concert in Berlin on 5 September 2012.
+A black-and-white music video, directed by David Lopez-Edwards, shows the duo performing "Leaving" at an album preview concert in Berlin on 5 September 2012.
 Lowe is wearing the same headgear as on the cover of the single.
 Oren, Julia, and Maxine Waters appear on three individual screens onstage, providing pre-recorded backing vocals.
-Interspersed with the concert footage are scenes around Berlin, on trains and in train stations.
+Interspersed with the concert footage are scenes around Berlin, on the S-Bahn and in train stations, inspired by the film Christiane F. (1981).